Opendigitalradio/ODR-EncoderManager/README.md

 # ODR-EncoderManager
-OpenDigitalRadio Encoder Manager is a tools to run and configuration ODR Encoder easly with a WebGUI.
+OpenDigitalRadio Encoder Manager is a tools to run and configure ODR Encoder easly with a WebGUI.

 ODR-EncoderManager is currently in developpement and is not ready to use in production